tdwg/bdq/tg2/_review/docs/intro/index.md

 The [BDQ Implementer's Guide](../guide/implementers/index.md) is intended to contain everything needed to understand the requirements for compliant implementations of the tests.

-The [bdqffdq: Framework guide](../guide/bdqffdq/index.md) describes how the bdqffdq: Framework ontology is used to describe the BDQ Core Tests, and can be used to describe new tests or new compositions of tests for new uses.
+The [Framework Ontology guide](../guide/bdqffdq/index.md) describes how the Framework Ontology (bdqffdq:) is used to describe the BDQ Core Tests, and can be used to describe new tests or new compositions of tests for new uses.
 The ontology is also intended to allow test results to be represented as linked open data or in W3C oa:Annotations.

 [Synthetic and Modified Data](../synthetic/index.md) Describes how to mark synthetic and altered data that may be used to validate test implementations to distinguish it from real data.